-Ebola virus disease in the Democratic Republic of the Congo
+Ebola virus disease in Democratic Republic of the Congo

-Humanitarian crisis in Ethiopia.
+Humanitarian crisis in north-east Nigeria.